DVNghiem/Velithon/docs/openapi/index.md

 Velithon automatically generates OpenAPI 3.0 documentation based on your route definitions, type hints, and docstrings.
 The documentation is available through Swagger UI at the `/docs` endpoint.

 **Note**: Velithon has its own implementation of OpenAPI documentation that differs from FastAPI.
-It uses dependency injection through `@inject` and `Provide` rather than `Depends`, and some parameters like `status_code` and `responses` in route decorators are handled differently.
+It uses `Annotated` type hints for dependency injection rather than `Depends`, and some parameters like `status_code` and `responses` in route decorators are handled differently.

 ## Automatic Documentation